bitsoex/slate/source/index.html.md

 ## Fundings

-Users that register a webhook  will get a POST payload to that URL with the following fields on SPEI deposits.  [**Coming Soon**]
+Users that register a webhook will get a POST payload to that URL with the following fields on deposits.

 > The JSON Array posted to the webhook URL looks like this